StanfordASL/asl_turtlebot/README.md

 launch/turtlebot3_bringup_jetson_pi.launch: Launches the core elements of the turtlebot stack (turtlebot drivers, camera, lidar, gmapping, static tf transforms).
 This should run onboard the jetson.

 launch/velodyne_filter.launch: An example of how to filter the point cloud based on spatial coordinates and reflected beam intensity.
 This is used in conjunction with puddle_viz.py.
+You can run "rosrun rqt_reconfigure rqt_reconfigure" to change the threshold parameters online.

 **Scripts/Nodes:**